- How Was I Assigned?

 Although a number of people on the faculty and staff monitor student's progress toward completing graduation requirements, student's at times make costly mistakes or miss opportunities because they have left themselves uninformed or allowed themselves to be misinformed.
 They should read the Catalog and other sources of information, and they should seek the advice that is available to them.
 Even students who do not feel the need for advice should remember that advisor approval of registration is necessary and they should visit advisors regularly as a safeguard against unknowingly straying from regulations or requirements.

 Yes.
 It is possible to change your advisor at any time during the academic year.
-See the advisor change form on the previous page.
+See the advisor change form here.
 Change of Advisor Forms can also be obtained from The Center for Advising and Academic Services.
-CAAS will write to your old advisor to request that your folder be returned to our office.
-Once we receive your folder, we will pass it along to your new advisor.
-While the change is usually entered into the computer in a timely manner, it can take a week or more for your advisement file to be turned over to your new advisor.
+You will be notified when the advisor change has been made.
+Your old advisor and your new advisor will also be notified.
+If you requested a particular advisor, we will do our best to make that change.
+If the change is not possible, a staff member from CAAS will contact you.
 We suggest that you meet with your new advisor as soon as possible.
 It is wise to request an advisor change well before a registration period, thus allowing adequate time to meet with your new advisor.

 Although some students might have the same advisor for their four years at Marist, there are often circumstances which require a change.
 For example, if you decide to switch your major, you will be assigned to a new advisor within your major field.
 Students with undeclared majors will typically be reassigned to someone within their newly declared major (unless the student and the faculty member have indicated otherwise).
 Sometimes circumstances such as a faculty leave will require a change of advisor.
 In all cases, you will be notified of the change via e-mail.
 Please note that we do not automatically change a student's advisor assignment when they add a minor, concentration, or certificate -- your major field advisor can help guide you through the ways in which you have specialized your program of study.